 “Jesus did many other things as well.
 If every one of them were written down, I suppose that even the whole world would not have room for the books that would be written.”

-The apostles wrote letters to the churches where early Christianity was work-in-progress.
-Their main objective was to clarify the salvation plan through Jesus to people.
-And to bring the message to the whole world, who were also invited to this salvation plan by God.
+The main objective of the apostles was to clarify God's salvation through Jesus to people.
+And to bring the message to the whole world as Jesus commanded.
 Meaning, after the death and resurrection of Jesus, He was no longer only the Messiah for the Jews, He became the Savior of the world.
 They introduced Jesus to the world.
 They did the introduction and performed miracles, hoping that people would be impressed enough that they would go do their own digging in the scriptures to learn more.
 But what did the people do?
 Some misunderstood the introduction as the whole thing - "by faith alone".
-And some went praying to dead people - to Mary and saints.
+And some went praying to dead people - Mary and saints.
 And here we are today - no peace on earth.

-One example of these other writers was the apostle Paul who came after the death and resurrection of Jesus.
+One of the apostles who wrote the majority of those books was Paul, who appeared on the scene after the death and resurrection of Jesus.
 He had started out as a persecutor of the church and a killer of the early Christians.
-But Jesus got his attention one day by blinding him on the road to Damascus when he was on his way to kill Christians there.
+But Jesus got his attention one day by blinding him with a flash of light on the road to Damascus when he was on his way to kill Christians there.
 Jesus revealed to him that He was the awaited Messiah.
-Then Paul, a wholeheartedly devout Jew, saw clearly and made a complete U-turn.
+Then Paul, a wholeheartedly devout Jew, saw clearly and made a complete u-turn.

 A mysterious book full of visions and prophesies yet to be fulfilled.
 Uses difficult symbolic terms to describe future events to come.
 People throughout history attempted to interpret the meaning, but the reality is we only have speculations, and nothing confirmed by God.
 So, for now we keep reading this book and waiting for more wisdom from God to reveal these meanings to us.